data-storage-lab/BugBench/README.md

 The repository contains two files:
 - Manual file: how to run and use each image.
-- link file: due to storager limits, it is unavailable to upload images to current repository.
+- Link file: due to storager limits, it is unavailable to upload images to current repository.
 The link shows how to get images.

 We hope that our initial efforts and the resulting open-source Bugbench<sup>k</sub> </sup> will inspire follow-up research in the communities and help measure and improve system reliability in general.